onqtam/headjack/docs/how/unsorted/roadmap.md

 - first 1k/10k indexes reserved & given with auctions/randomly to influential ppl
     - elon could get index 42 - the answer to the universe

 growth hack: show some badge who invited you to the network (and how many people you have invited) - perhaps with some referral link initially?

 Strategy: use platform APIs to link web2 platform accounts to a headjack account for a gradual transition - as an overlay Adapters for current web2 platforma - wrap actions in messages that point to the web2 platform?

+strategy: start it centralized !!!
+Emulate the blockchain !!!

 - the OAuth-like experience - a major selling point, web2 feel